msi-ris/Tutorials/rnaseq_cmd.md

 between your experimental conditions.
 Your samples should be randomized across technical variables (like extraction batch) whenever possible.
 Strong informatics skills and a clever analytical workflow cannot make meaningful results from an underpowered experiment.
-However, emprirical scientific research is about balancing insight and practical limitations.
+However, empirical scientific research is about balancing insight and practical limitations.
 A good analytical workflow can help make sure that you get the most value out of your data.

 [Return to top](#top)
 ### <a name="7.2"></a> 7.2: How Much Sequence Data to Collect
 For differential gene expression analyses in most animals or plants, we recommend a minimum of 20 million reads per sample.
 For simpler eukaryotes (e.g., nematodes or yeast), 10 million reads per sample may suffice.
 You should have at least three biological replicates (i.e., samples from three different individuals or clonal pools) per experimental condition, if possible.
-There are cases where three replicates is excessive, such as high-resolution time series analyses, so use your best judgement.
+There are cases where three replicates is excessive, such as high-resolution time series analyses, so use your best judgment.

 The UMGC recommends 50bp paired-end sequencing technology for differential gene expression analysis.
 For isoform-level expression or alternative splicing